-- 3. In addition, pension funds which are established and operate in accordance with the law of a Member State of the EU other than Portugal or in a Member State of the European Economic Area are exempt from CIT, provided, in this case, that such Member State is bound to cooperate with Portugal under an administrative cooperation arrangement in tax matters similar to the exchange of tax information existing within EU Member States which are also exempt from CIT, provided the following cumulative requirements are met: - the pension fund covers exclusively the payment of retirement benefits for old age or disability, for survival, for early retirement, post-employment health care benefits and, where they are supplementary to those benefits and are provided on an ancillary basis to the previously mentioned benefits, the attribution and death grants; - the pension fund is managed by institutions for occupational retirement, as provided by Directive no. 2003/41/EC, of the European Parliament and of the Council, of 3 June; - iii. the pension fund is the ultimate beneficial owner of the income; and - iv. with respect to income distributions made by AIFs, the corresponding participation in the share capital is held, continuously, for at least one year.
+- the pension fund covers exclusively the payment of retirement benefits for old age or disability, for survival, for early retirement, post-employment healthcare benefits and, where they are supplementary to those benefits and are provided on an ancillary basis to the previously mentioned benefits, the attribution and death grants; - ii. the pension fund is managed by institutions for occupational retirement, as provided by Directive no. 2003/41/EC, of the European Parliament and of the Council, of 3 June; - iii. the pension fund is the ultimate beneficial owner of the income; and - iv. with respect to income distributions made by AIFs, the corresponding participation in the share capital is held, continuously, for at least one year.